CASE STUDY

 • Consistency: Follow brand guidelines and design system.

 This feature evolved to surface key information about a company in a way that would still be scannable.
-Company cards in each column originally displayed only the name and status.
-Feedback from the Grata team resulted in additional information like ‘custom fields’ and ‘lists’ to be included within each company card.
+Company cards in each column originally only had the name and status chip.
+Feedback from the Grata team influenced the designs to include additional information like custom fields and the lists that a company might belong to.

-Displaying this additional information resulted in an increase to the height of each card.
-This could be problematic for users who might have hundreds of companies in a given column.
-To address this, functionality was introduced that allowed the user to toggle the cards between a collapsed and expanded view.
+This additional information increased the size of each card.
+This could be problematic for users who might have hundreds of companies in the pipeline view.
+To help address this, functionality was introduced that allowed the user to toggle the cards between a collapsed and expanded view.
 This could be done on the individual card level, column-level, and the global level (all cards within all columns).

 Dealmakers want to have visibility into which companies are attending which events, as this is a goldmine of information that can inform investment strategies.